phelps-sg/meso-alert/README.md

 The server application can be run in four different modes:

 1. development mode,
-2. production mode in staging environment,
+2. production mode in local development environment,
-3. production mode in the production environment, and
+3. production mode in the actual production environment, and
 4. automated functional testing mode.

 To build and run the server in development mode (1), from the project root directory run: